JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu/README.md

         mem_footprint: 0.05         # Thread Memory footprint in GB
         output_size: 0.001          # Destination Output size in GB
         verbose: 1                  # disables/enables verbose mode.
+        terminal: 0                 # if 1 do not forward result to destination

 Any of the <yaml_file> settigs may be overidden at the commamnd line via the following options: